snap-adu-logo-color

 Do I need a Sewage Pump?

 During our ADU feasibility study, we pinpoint the desired location of the ADU.
-We will locate the existing sewer, determine the nearest point for tie-in, and calculate the required “fall” (downhill slope of sewage pipe required to achieve proper flow).
+We will locate the existing sewer, determine the nearest point for tie-in, and calculate the required “fall.”
+“Fall” refers to the downhill slope of sewage pipe required to achieve proper flow.

-Depending on the distance and change in elevation between the point that the sewer exits the ADU and the connection to the existing sewer service, a sewage pump may be necessary if there is not adequate fall.
+A sewage pump may be necessary if there is not adequate fall.
+This will depend on the distance and change in elevation between the point that the sewer exits the ADU and the connection to the existing sewer service.
 As a general rule of thumb, for every 50′ in horizontal distance, a sewer line must drop a minimum of 1′ to not require a sewage pump.
 In some jurisdictions, this horizontal distance may increase to 100′ per 1′ of drop.

 It may be the case that nowhere on your site can achieve proper “fall.”
-In such cases, we identify the need for a sewage pump to be included in the build out, which typically costs an additional $5K.
+In such cases, we identify the need for a sewage pump to be included in the build out.
+This typically costs an additional $5K.

 If you are on a septic system, read more about ADUs and septic.